JoeyStanley/real/_posts/2017-01-27-excel-workshop.md

 ## Bonus Tips and Tricks

 In the last four minutes, I tried to cover some bonus little tips and tricks that I've picked up along the way.
 There are little things like anchoring and freezing/splitting the table.
-I did show conditional formatting because I use that all the time (my tables look a little pychedelic actually).
+I did show conditional formatting because I use that all the time (my tables look a little psychedelic actually).
 In the handout I cover how to convert text-to-columns, which can be useful when importing data from somewhere else or for just splitting things up like "Last, First" into two columns.
 I covered paste special and how you can transpose, paste multiply, and overwriting functions.

 It was a real whirlwind of a presentation but I think some people got a lot out of it.
 I don't know if too many people walked away with any new skills per se, but at least people were exposed to what kinds of things Excel can do, and were given the resources (*i.e.* this handout) to learn how to do it themselves.
 I enjoyed giving the presentation, and even though I use R for most of my work nowadays, knowing the ins and outs of Excel sure is useful.